Syrian forces kill 15 as U.S. imposes sanctions

 ARMY OFFENSIVE

-In Deir al-Zor, witnesses said on Wednesday tanks and armoured vehicles had spread across the city, and residents had reversed earlier pledges to resist any army assault by force.
+In Deir al-Zor, witnesses said on Wednesday tanks and armored vehicles had spread across the city, and residents had reversed earlier pledges to resist any army assault by force.

 "The inhabitants of Deir al-Zor have taken a collective decision not to resist, so as not to give excuses to the authorities to spread their propaganda about terrorists and armed groups," one resident said.